flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 - MAX (takeoff):
     - If the flight crew aborts the takeoff, maximum pressure goes to the brakes when the ground spoilers are being deployed.
 - LO
-  - Selected usually for landing on a normal-length, dry and uncontaminated runway.
+  - Usually Selected for landing on a normal-length, dry and uncontaminated runway.
   - Sends progressive pressure to the brakes 4 seconds after the ground spoilers deploy.
 Decelerates the aircraft at 1.7 meters/second^2^ (5.6 feet/second^2^ ).
 - MED
-    - Selected usually for landing on a shorter, wet or contaminated runway.
+    - Usually Selected for landing on a shorter, wet or contaminated runway.
     - Sends progressive pressure to the brakes 2 seconds after the ground spoilers deploy in order to decelerate the aircraft at 3 meters/second^2^ (9.8 feet/second^2^).
 - Lights
     - Blue ON light indicates positive arming.